Bhutan Spirit Sanctuary

 What we love

-- Herbal walk with the in-house traditional medicine doctor who will tell you all about the healing abilities of the local herbs
+- Herbal walk with the in-house traditional medicine doctor, who'll tell you all about the healing abilities of the local herbs

 - Express your inner artist in the pottery studio and take your creation home with you!